gabriel-p-artcls/17-04_mc-catalog/README.md

 3rd and 4th run where L50 and L45 where processed, respectively.
 KDE probs are borrowed from the previous run, since they were not obtained here.

+Re-process NGC294 and HW85 fixing all parameters except metallicity, with a binary fraction of 0.
+Metallicity of NGC294 changed 0.001 --> 0.0005, due to issue #248.